Corporal Kevin Weadock Barleycorn

 Corporal Barleycorn was struggling with a subject who had brandished a firearm toward officers at a fraternity party.
 Another officer fired at the subject just as Corporal Barleycorn was tackling him.
 The round passed through the subject's arm and struck Corporal Barleycorn between the panels of his vest.

-Corporal Barleycorn is survived by his wife, daughter, three sons, mother, four brothers, and two sisters.
+Corporal Barleycorn had served with the University of Arizona Police Department for five years.
+He is survived by three sons, his mother, four brothers, and two sisters.

 Bio